TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 --------------------------

 Existing event listeners can be overridden by custom implementations.
-This can be performed with both methods, using the PHP :php:`#[AsEventListener}` attribute or via :file:`EXT:some_extension/Configuration/Services.yaml`.
+This can be performed via :file:`EXT:some_extension/Configuration/Services.yaml`.

-For example, if a third-party extension listens on the event :php:`\TYPO3\CMS\Frontend\Event\ModifyHrefLangTagsEvent` with the following code:
+For example, a third-party extension listens on the event :php:`\TYPO3\CMS\Frontend\Event\ModifyHrefLangTagsEvent` with the following code:

-..  literalinclude:: _ServicesOverrideBase.php
-    :language: php
-    :caption: EXT:some_extension/Classes/EventListener/SeoEvent.php

-or via :file:`Services.yaml` declaration:

 ..  literalinclude:: _ServicesOverrideBase.yaml
     :language: yaml